sdias/win-10-virtual-desktop-enhancer/docs/index.md

 # Windows 10 Virtual Desktop Enhancer - Home

-Windows 10 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 10 Virtual Dekstops, like:
+Windows 10 Virtual Desktop Enhancer is a [AutoHotkey](https://autohotkey.com/) script which adds some useful features to Windows 10 Virtual Desktops, like:

-- extra customizable keyboard shortcuts to switch or move a window to a different desktop;
+- Extra customizable keyboard shortcuts to switch or move a window to a different desktop
-- customizable keyboard shortcuts to pin a window or a program to all desktops;
+- Customizable keyboard shortcuts to pin a window or a program to all desktops
-- setting a custom wallpaper for each virtual desktop (either a picture or a solid color);
+- Setting a custom wallpaper for each virtual desktop (either a picture or a solid color)
-- an indicator in the tray area customizable with various icon packs showing the number of the current desktop;
+- An indicator in the tray area customizable with various icon packs showing the number of the current desktop
-- assigning custom desktop names to each desktop;
+- Assigning custom desktop names to each desktop
-- fully customizable tooltips showing the desktop name when switching desktops.
+- Fully customizable tooltips showing the desktop name when switching desktops

 ## Main resources